ifoxfoot/fqacalc/README.md

 cover-weighted function, any duplicated species will be counted once and their cover values will be added together.

-Even if duplicate species are allowed, if a plot id column is indicated using the `plot_id` argument then duplicated species in the same plots will only be counted once and their cover values will be added together.
-(GET RID )

 #### Function Arguments

 Cover-Weighted Functions have a few additional arguments: